iainharfield/dockerMyPi/README.md

 When prompted for SSH password - its the RPI password.

-To access the Portainer UI:
+To access the Portainer UI from a browser enter:
-  <ipaddress of RPI>:9000
+  "ipaddress-of-RPI":9000

 Sometimes I get Unreachable message- don't really know why.
 To fix this I execute: